One-Pot Mexican Soup Recipe – Easy, Vegetarian & Tasty

 Instant Pot Method

-- In an Instant Pot, add all ingredients.
+- In an Instant Pot, add all of the ingredients.

 - Close the lid on the pot and turn the valve from “Venting” to “Sealing” position, then press “Cancel”.